janpeter19/BPL_light_test/README.md

  - b13_batch_noise_sweep - Script that runs the model with 20x20 parameter settings, results br13_batch_noise_sweep_fig1_400.png and _fig2_400.png

-Information about Bioprocess Library _for_ Modelica you find here: https://www.researchgate.net/project/Modelica-library-for-simulation-of-bioprocesses and under project log you find project updates that I hope will make you interesed.
+Information about Bioprocess Library _for_ Modelica you find here: https://www.researchgate.net/project/Modelica-library-for-simulation-of-bioprocesses and under project log you find project updates that I hope will make you interested.

 The software used here is JModelica from Modelon in Lund.
 It is free and open source and you can obtain it here: https://jmodelica.org